-As mentioned in the first step, kanban is not a fixed set of processes.
+As mentioned in the first step, Kanban is not a fixed set of processes.

 Make sure you analyze your priorities by asking questions such as:

-- What is your goal in the near future?
+- What is your goal shortly?

 - How does it affect others in the team and organization?